Dreams of my Dogs

 and I nodded, a silent ache,

-because truth sometimes wears the cloak
+because truth sometimes wears

-of necessity.
+the cloak of necessity.

-There was a third dog, a stranger, grey and fleeting,
+There was a third dog,

-he alone bore bright new life.
+He alone bore bright new life.

-I watched it, untouched,
+I watched it, untouched –

 my heart tied to the ones who would not be.